 How it works

-Section titled “How it works”The React integration follows the same authentication flow as the vanilla version, but uses React hooks and context providers:
+Section titled “How it works”The React integration follows the same authentication flow as the vanilla version, but uses the useNylasConnect hook alongside your IDP’s React SDK:

 - Wrap your app with the IDP’s React provider (e.g.,